 - You

-- Your child
+- · Your child

-- Your child's social worker / support worker
+- Your child's allocated worker / support worker

 - School / support assistant

-- Police / CYP officer
+- · Police / CYP officer

 - School nurse

 - Youth offending

-- Mentor etc
+- Mentor

+- · Community Safety Partnership representative

 Anyone who is important to your son/daughter, who they work best with, will be invited.
 There may be other people who can offer support, and this can include people you may not know but want to help.
 These will help to form the best support for your son/daughter.